 Someone who worked briefly before health problems forced them to stop faces very different eligibility rules than someone who earned above SGA for many months before their condition declined.

-Expedited reinstatement includes a valuable feature most applicants don't know exists: up to six months of provisional payments while the Social Security Administration (SSA) reviews your request.
+Expedited reinstatement includes a valuable feature most applicants don't know exists: up to six months of provisional payments while the SSA reviews your request.
 These temporary benefits provide financial stability during the decision process.

 To receive provisional benefits: